 The Geiger Gibson/RCHN Community Health Foundation Research Collaborative is a unique, comprehensive, multi-faceted academic and research initiative focused on community health centers.
 The Collaborative’s academic home is the Department of Health Policy and Management at Milken Institute School of Public Health at the George Washington University.

-To initiate the Geiger Gibson/RCHN Community Health Foundation Research Collaborative, in 2007 the RCHN Community Health Foundation presented $2 million to the Milken Institute School of Public Health at the George Washington University (then known as the George Washington University School of Public Health and Health Services) Department of Health Policy, which is the academic home of the Geiger Gibson Program in Community Health Policy.
+To initiate the Geiger Gibson/RCHN Community Health Foundation Research Collaborative, in 2007 the RCHN Community Health Foundation presented $2 million to the Milken Institute School of Public Health at the George Washington University (then known as the George Washington University School of Public Health and Health Services).
 The gift was then the largest ever received by the school.
 The purpose of the gift is to strengthen and expand the field of health center-oriented policy research.
-Specifically, the funds support the education and training of young scholars, support cutting-edge national and community health policy research, and create opportunities for the dissemination of research focused on access, health equity and the role of health centers.
+Specifically, the funds support the education and training of young scholars, support cutting-edge national and community health policy research, and create opportunities for the dissemination of research focused on access, health equity, and the role of health centers.
 Two additional major gifts have provided for the expansion and continuation of the Collaborative’s singular work.